ARM-software/android-nn-driver/README.md

 within the device-specific makefile that is located in the `<ANDROID_ROOT>/device/<manufacturer>/<product>` directory.
 This file is normally called `device.mk`:

-For Android O, P or Q, using NN API version (1.0), the following should be added to `device.mk`:
+For Android P or Q, using NN API version (1.0), the following should be added to `device.mk`:
 <pre>
 PRODUCT_PACKAGES += android.hardware.neuralnetworks@1.0-service-armnn
 </pre>